plomgrading/plom/docs/plomAPIurls.md

-# URLs used for the PLOM API
+# URLs used for the Plom API

 ## TODOs
 * build a proper API document which shows inputs and return values etc.